cfal/emacs-pool/README.md

 - `emacs-pool-client`: Asks `emacs-pool-daemon` for a new emacs daemon, and then runs `emacsclient` to connect to it.
 The emacs daemon will be destroyed after `emacsclient` is closed.

+## Installation

+Releases for certain architectures are available on GitHub, else you can build and install it yourself.

 ## Building

 Requirements:
-- A recent installation of Rust with async/await support
+- Rust and Cargo installation
-- emacs 26.1 (for --fg-daemon flag)
+- emacs 26.1 or newer (for --fg-daemon flag)

-`cargo install --path .` will install `emacs-pool-daemon` and `emacs-pool-client` to your cargo bin directory.
+`cargo install emacs-pool` will build and install `emacs-pool-daemon` and `emacs-pool-client` to your cargo bin directory.

 ## Usage